MEDC 5000 Media Communications

 Students examine communications theory and its application to mass media.
-Consideration is given to the distinctive characteristics of each of the major mass communications systems, including print, radio, film, television, and interactive media.
 The course introduces students to the graduate program and describes program expectations as well as introduces research methodologies used throughout the program and discusses academic preparation for MEDC 6000 Seminar in Media Communications.
 Therefore, students must take this course even if they have academic and/or professional experience in media communications.
-Prerequisite: students should have an educational background or professional experience in media communications, or they must enroll in 6 credit hours of additional preparatory undergraduate coursework, as determined by an academic advisor.
+Prerequisite: Students should have an educational background or professional experience in media communications, or they must enroll in 6 credit hours of additional preparatory undergraduate coursework, as determined by an academic advisor.

 The student examines the legal structure of the media communications industry.
 The course focuses on the formation, rationale, and implications of policies that form the basis of media law and regulation.
 Prerequisite: MEDC 5000 Media Communications.

 This course focuses on the history, issues, and future of international communications.
 The class considers individual media systems, including different understandings of the role of the media, freedom of press and information in different areas of the world, parity between distribution of news and the shaping of the public mind, international stereotyping, and international propaganda.
 The course also examines the relationship between national and global media systems and the role of international communications in the development of the new world order.
 Prerequisite: MEDC 5000 Media Communications.

 This course exposes the student to the principles of management, planning, and execution of media-oriented activities and events.
 The student examines the role and functions of the producer of media-oriented projects: pre-production organization and research; proposal writing; scheduling; budgeting; and staff, crew, and talent coordination.
 Prerequisite: MEDC 5000 Media Communications.

 One additional core course from MEDC electives, as determined through consultation with an academic advisor.

 Elective Courses - 15 credits/5 courses